 The Zoo participates in the Red Panda Species Survival Plan, developed by the Association of Zoos and Aquariums (AZA) as a cooperative effort among AZA-accredited zoos throughout North America to help promote genetic diversity through species management.

-While watching, you may notice members of the Children’s Zoo care team in action as they clean, feed and care for our red pandas.
-You may even see an enrichment session, or two!
+While watching, you may notice members of our Carnivore team in action as they clean, feed and care for our red pandas.
+You may even see an enrichment or training session.

 Why do the red pandas rub against various elements in their habitat?

 This behavior is called scent marking.
-Because red pandas are a solitary species, they use their scent glands to mark their territory.
+Red pandas use their scent glands to mark their territory.

 Red Panda Facts

 Red pandas are currently classified as Endangered with fewer than 10,000 mature animals left in the wild.

 Red panda populations are currently in a decreasing trend due to residential & commercial development, energy production & mining, agriculture and livestock farming and interruption of service corridors.